crimson-snow/seasons/README.md

 renametv -e mp4 'Game of Thrones' 'Season 01' 'Season 02'
 ```

-The resulting file stucture will look like this:
+The resulting file structure will look like this:
 ```
 Game of Thrones (working directory)
 │